xNuclearSquirrel/SquirrelCast-Public/manuals/viewing-telemetry-in-the-app.md

 ## Map overlay in the Player

-The **Player** can also show telemetry directly over the live video, including the map overlay.
+The **Player** can also show telemetry directly over the live video, using a map overlay.

 As soon as a valid position is received from telemetry, a **map** icon appears in the bottom left of the Player.
 Tapping it opens the map overlay.